 Mount Fernie Provincial Park is a beautiful area with great and easy trails to go out and explore nature.

-There are multiple access points throughout the Park and to trails adjacent to the Park that connect with Mt Fernie, Island Lake Lodge and Fernie Alpine Resort for both hiking and mountain biking.
+There are multiple access points throughout the Park and to trails adjacent to the Park that connect with Mount Fernie, Island Lake Lodge and Fernie Alpine Resort for both hiking and mountain biking from late April to late October.
+It is a great option for winter walks and snowshoeing between November and early April.
 As these trails are shared multi-use trails please remember to keep your head up and be mindful of your surroundings.

-Trail names include Sherwoody Forest, Gorby, Happy Gilmar, Old Goat, Stove, Dem Bones and more.
-View the Fernie Trail Map for more details.
+Popular trail names to hike from Mt.
+Fernie Provincial Park include Sherwoody Forest, Gorby, Happy Gilmar, Old Goat, Stove, Dem Bones and more.
+View the Fernie Trail Maps section for more details.

 More details on camping at the Park.